ethanuppal/marlin/README.md

 - **Test natively**: Verilog is already a terrible enough language, and writing tests *in* Verilog is really annoying.
-- **Use verilator harnesses**: You have to first run Verilator to get the right headers, recompile manually every time, deal with raw pointers and C++, etc.
+- **Use Verilator harnesses**: You have to first run Verilator to get the right headers, recompile manually every time, deal with raw pointers and C++, etc.
 - **Use cocotb**: You have to use Makefiles or write your own Python runner, performance isn't the greatest, you get no LSP support for ports, etc.